 Unpaid vacationIf you are not entitled to fully paid annual vacation, you are, on the other hand, entitled to unpaid vacation so that your total vacation (i.e. including the paid vacation entitlement that you have earned) amounts to five weeks.
-If your employment begins on September 1 or later, you are entitled to one week instead.
+If your employment begins on September 1 or later, and you do not earn one week of paid vacation days, you are entitled to one week of unpaid vacation.
 When you take unpaid vacation, a deduction is made for each vacation day.

 Full and part time vacation day

 Every weekday counts as one full vacation day; thus, it is not possible to take part of a day as vacation time – it is always seen as a whole day.